Skip to main content

 • Graduate Certificate in Program Evaluation

 The graduate certificate is designed to provide foundational knowledge and skills, while providing students with the flexibility to tailor the program to meet their unique educational needs.
 The graduate certificate is a good option for evaluation practitioners looking to advance their skills and credentials without committing the time and resources necessary to complete a master's degree.
-However, should your circumstances change, 9 credits from the certificate program can be applied toward the master's degree.
-This means that once you complete the graduate certificate, you are already 9 credits closer to earning your M.A. in Program Evaluation.
+However, should your circumstances change, credits from the certificate program can be applied toward the master's degree.
+This means that once you complete the program evaluation certificate, you are already on your way to earning your program evaluation masters.

 Required Courses

-To earn a graduate certificate in program evaluation, students complete four 3-credit courses (12 credits).
+To earn a program evaluation certificate, students complete four 3-credit courses (12 credits).
 As a certificate student, you would take:

 Cost

-The current tuition cost for the graduate certificate in program evaluation is $10,440 ($870/credit hour).
+The current tuition cost for the program evaluation certificate is $10,440 ($870/credit hour).
 Rates are subject to change.
 Contact the MSU Financial Aid Office for information about financial assistance.
 Contact MSU Student Accounts for billing and payment information.

 The cost for course materials (e.g., books) is approximately $400.

-Q: How long does it take to complete a Master's degree in program evaluation?
+Q: How long does it take to complete the program evaluation masters?

-A: The M.A. in program evaluation degree can be completed in as few as 16 months.
+A: The program evaluation master's degree can be completed in as few as 16 months.
 Most students finish the degree in 28 months.

-Q: How do program evaluation M.A students who are working full-time balance those demands and the practicum?
+Q: How do program evaluation masters students who are working full-time balance those demands and the practicum?

-Q: Why are the program evaluation M.A. and certificate programs are offered through the Department of Psychology?
+Q: Why are the program evaluation masters and certificate programs offered through the Department of Psychology?

-A: The program evaluation M.A. and certificate programs are offered through the Department of Psychology because many community psychologists practice program evaluation.
+A: The program evaluation masters and certificate programs are offered through the Department of Psychology because many community psychologists conduct program evaluations.
 Read more about MSU's Ecological/Community Psychology area within the Ph.D. program here

 Icon illustrating a person answering another person's question